Nuitka/Nuitka/README.rst

 - Python: Version 2.6, 2.7 or 3.3, 3.4, 3.5, 3.6, 3.7, 3.8

-  .. admonition:: Python3, but for 3.3, and 3.4 and *only* those versions,
+  .. admonition:: For 3.3, and 3.4 and *only* those versions, we need other
-     we need other Python versions as a *compile time* dependency
+     Python versions as a *compile time* dependency

      Nuitka itself is fully compatible with all mentioned versions, Scons as an internally used tool is not.